HarleyB123/blog.harleybates.co.uk/content/blog/ado-runners/index.md

 Overall, this was really easy to get setup, though I did have an issue where I was including the trailing slash on the end of the URL for the Azure DevOps Organisation, which took a while to debug and solve by looking at the code for KEDA.

-I also don't like how you have to get the Azure DevOps Agent Pool ID (a numerical value rather than the name that you can retrieve using [this](https://docs.microsoft.com/en-us/cli/azure/pipelines/pool?view=azure-cli-latest#az_pipelines_pool_list) command, but thankfully it's static once you've retrieved the value.
+I also don't like how you have to get the Azure DevOps Agent Pool ID (a numerical value rather than the name that you can retrieve using [this](https://docs.microsoft.com/en-us/cli/azure/pipelines/pool?view=azure-cli-latest#az_pipelines_pool_list) command), but thankfully it's static once you've retrieved the value.
 I also had issues in passing this value from ```values.yaml```, so I discovered Helm's [string conversion](https://helm.sh/docs/chart_best_practices/values/#make-types-clear) to resolve this.

 The ```keda.yaml``` file looks like this: